IParraMartin/CNN4Alzheimer/README.md

-# Brain Scan Image Classification for Dementia Patients🧠
+# Alzheimer Image Classification with CNNs 🧠

 <p align="center">
   <img src="img_readme.png" width="350" title="An example of a processed image">
 </p>

-Welcome to the Brain Scan Image Classification for Dementia Patients repository.
+Welcome to the Alzheimer Image Classification repository!
 This project aims to provide an educational example of a multiclass image classification problem using convolutional neural networks (CNNs).

 ## Project Overview 🔖
 This repository contains the necessary code and guidance to build, train, and evaluate a CNN model that classifies brain scan images into four categories of dementia: non-demented, very mild, mild, and moderate dementia.